September 2018 Safari Sightings - Cetaceans, petrels and sunfish!

-Wow what a month for blustery weather and interesting wildlife sightings!
-Bryde’s whales, pygmy blue whales, common dolphins, bottlenose dolphins and New Zealand fur seals were all seen over the duration of the month as well as some unusual sightings of other marine megafauna.
+Wow, what a month for blustery weather and interesting wildlife sightings!
+We saw Bryde’s whales, pygmy blue whales, common dolphins, bottlenose dolphins and New Zealand fur seals over the duration of the month, as well as some unusual sightings of other marine megafauna.

 On the return home on one trip, Skip and First Mate Darren caught a glimpse of a very small looking whale.
-Unfortunately, the whale couldn’t be relocated but based on the description of the animal from our crew and the passengers that also managed to catch the fleeting glimpse of the animal, the conclusion was drawn that it was likely a minke whale.
+Unfortunately, we weren’t able to spot it again, but based on the description of the animal from our crew and the passengers that also managed to catch the fleeting glimpse of the animal, the conclusion was drawn that it was likely a minke whale.

 This was further reinforced by another fleeting glimpse of a similar sized animal in a similar area by First Mate Sarah-lyn only a couple of days later.
 In addition, local researchers that we have spoken to had also spotted a minke whale during a research survey in the Hauraki Gulf that same week.